 Beaches on Boracay

-The main beach on Boracay is calles White Beach, where you will find hotels, shops, bars and restaurants.
-The miles long white and poudery beach is great to hang out and sun beds and umbrellas can be rented.
-Doubtless an incredibly beautiful beach but for me personally, always a bit overcroweded.
+The main beach on Boracay is called White Beach, where you will find hotels, shops, bars, and restaurants.
+The miles-long white and the powdery beach is great to hang out and sun beds and umbrellas can be rented.
+Doubtless an incredibly beautiful beach but for me personally, always a bit overcrowded.
 On top, the merchants on the beach who want to sell sunglasses and other things can be annoying when you just want to hang out in peace.

 Boracay in a nutshell: A paradise island with dreamy beaches but here you really feel the tourism.
-In my humble opinion, as a backpacker you can easily skip Boracay and spend more time at less explored areas in this beautiful country.
+In my humble opinion, as a backpacker, you can easily skip Boracay and spend more time in less explored areas in this beautiful country.
 In case you wonder, where to sleep, you will easily find something in very different budgets.

 Onwards travel to Bohol